OlekSt/Fabike/Testing.md

 User story: If I don’t purchase anything, I want to be able to create an account, add my details, and add products to my wish list

-    Note: Feature was removed from the current implementation due to time constriants, and postponed for further stages of the project development.
+    Note: Feature was removed from the current implementation due to time constraints, and postponed for further stages of the project development.

 User story: If I decide not to create an account, I want to have an option to send a message or ask questions about the products